ADA Compliance For Websites – A 2020 Guide

 In addition to modifications for visitors with hearing impairments, small businesses may also need to make other changes to ensure their websites are ADA compliant.
 As discussed before going beyond video and audio captioning, includes things like alternative text, graphics that don’t flash more than three times per second, and full keyboard navigability.
 You can use a website testing tool to see how your site stands.

-How Can Transcription Services Help?
+How Can Transcription Services Help With ADA Laws?

 Filming videos about your products and services is a terrific way to bring traffic to your website.
 You can share them on social media, explain things to customers they wouldn’t already know, and develop a stronger relationship with your followers.
 That all falls flat when someone can’t hear what you’re describing, so adding the text allows hearing-impaired individuals to take full advantage.